andriesmalan/RatPoison/README.md

 This software is extremely BETA.

 It may or may not work for you.
 It was written by a complete idiot (me!) who knows nothing about the right way to code on Mac, knows nothing about low level driver coding - I don't even know objective-C language or how to use XCode properly - so it is miracly this works AT ALL.

+Just open the project with XCode, and build it.
+Hope it works for you.